estebantechdev/dev-environment-setup/GitHow-TosAndWorkflowsHandbook/Git How-Tos and Workflows.md

-Practical Git
-Workflows and commands for real projects.

-Descriptions:
+# Git How-Tos and Workflows: Hands-On Git for Daily Use

+## Description

 A complete compilation of Git tutorials, practical notes, and challenges designed to guide developers from first commit to advanced workflows.
-This manual gathers every Git concept, command, and technique I’ve learned—tested in real development environments and organized for quick reference.
-A personal collection of Git practices, tips, and experiments.
-Built from hands-on experience, this guide aims to turn version control into second nature.
+Built from hands-on experience, this handbook aims to turn version control into second nature.

 Author: Esteban Herrera

-Contents:
+## Content

 How to install Git on MS Windows
 A GIT manual, from the Book DIY Linux
 Git Tutorial for Beginners, Summary of basic commands from YouTube